sarahmprz/timetravellingmaps/readme.md

 aaaand if we have time, we will

-* integrate all assets in an interactive (github) web page
+* integrate all assets, ready for you to post on your webpage

 tl;dr